iMinichrispy/GT-Buses/README.md

 v2.0
 - [Debug] Show stop ids on stop annotation
 - [Debug] Display predictions in minutes & seconds
-- [Debug] Added CPU graph
 - Now using GT Buses heroku backend
     - Routes no longer take a week to update
 - About Controller now uses auto layout
 - Review App button changes to Update Now in About controller when new version is available
 - Sped up animation time when switching routes
-- Bus arrow image and stop dot image now rendered on device (not png)
+- Bus arrow image and stop dot image now rendered on device (no longer a png)
 - Added search buildings ability
 - Moved refresh button to bus route control
 - Split up extension into 2: favorites and nearby